ISO 14001 Checklist

 Current environmental management activities and procedures should be integrated into the ISO 14001 EMS.
 These current activities and procedures should be identified during the initial environmental review stage and EMS gap analysis.

 Organisations should plan for the systematic development and implementation of the elements of the EMS.
 Plans need to include implementation requirements, education and training requirements, internal audits and time to close out any actions, time to run the system (records are collected to demonstrate implementation) and demonstration of continuous improvement.
-This needs to be completed prior to an external ISO 14001 certification audit.
+This needs to be completed prior to ISO 14001 certification.

 ISO 14001 should be developed in conjunction with ISO 14004 Environmental management systems – General guidelines on principles, systems and support techniques.
 ISO 14004 provides further guidelines for the elements of an EMS and its implementation.